gtantachuco/s1p-2018-contract-testing/README.md

 # Contract Testing with Spring Cloud Contract

-## The System
-Your company/organization has many existing services that provide business functionality to customers, internal users and/or partners.
+I am pretty sure your company/organization has many existing services that provide business functionality to customers, internal users and/or partners.
-E.g: This Person service provides people information to both new and legacy systems via __HTTP__ and __asynchronous messaging__
+In our example, this __Person__ service provides people information to both new and legacy systems via __HTTP__ and __asynchronous messaging__

 ![The System](TheSystem.png)